 With regard to the Hodge decomposition on $H^3(W,\IC)$, the $\wedge$ pairing has the property that \be \int_W \alpha_{mn} \wedge \beta_{pq}=0 \quad {\rm unless} \quad m+p=n+q=3 \ , \ee for $\alpha_{mn}\in H^{m,n}(W)$ and $\beta_{pq}\in H^{p,q}(W)$.
 Griffiths transversality implies

 for each index set $I$ with $I_i\in \{1,\ldots,r\}$ and $|I|=k$.
 This together with \eqref{Hodgedecomposition} implies the zero in \eqref{Griffiths}.
-The derivatives of order $k\le 3$ redundantly span $H^3(W,\mathbb{Q})$, while higher order derivatives are cohomologically equivalent to elements in $H^3(W,\mathbb{Q})$.
-These redundancies are encoded in ${\mf L}$, which can be derived by systematically\footnote{Using the Griffiths reduction formula and Gr\"obner basis calculus.} finding all cohomological relations among the derivatives ${\underline \partial}_{I}\Omega$ that generate ${\mf L}$.
+The derivatives of order $k\le 3$ redundantly span $H^3(W,\mathbb{Q})$; beyond $k=3$, no new classes arise.
+The redundancies are encoded in ${\mf L}$, which can be derived by systematically\footnote{Using the Griffiths reduction formula and Gr\"obner basis calculus.} finding all cohomological relations among the derivatives ${\underline \partial}_{I}\Omega$ that generate ${\mf L}$.
 The $C_{I}(z)$ occurring in \eqref{Griffiths} are {\sl rational functions} labeled, taking the symmetry in the indices into account, by $\frac{1}{3!} \prod_{m=0}^2 (r+m)$ $3$-tuples $I$.
 They are called three point functions or Yukawa couplings.
 Note that \eqref{Griffiths} can be expressed as bilinears in the periods \eqref{eqref:defPeriods}.
 Hence, by \eqref{eq:nullspace}, $\frak L$ imposes differential relations on the $C_{I}(z)$; they are determined by these up to one multiplicative normalization.
 For instance, in the case of the one-parameter hypergeometric differential equation \eqref{Lhyper} which we shall introduce below, one can easily check that

 where the normalization is in accord with the one chosen below in \eqref{periodI}.

 Note that the variables $z$ are globally defined on $\CM_{cs}(W)$.
 All of the metric data which follows from the K\"ahler potential \eqref{Kahler}, such as the Weil--Petersson metric on ${\cal M}_{cs}(W)$, \be G_{i\bar \jmath}=\partial_{z_i}\bar \partial_{{\bar z}_{\bar \jmath}} K(z) \,, \ee as well as the associated covariant derivatives